Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

 \subsection{Benefits in Object Detection}

-Here, we also run similar experiments in Figure~\ref{fig:data_efficiency_stl10} on object detection task using PASCAL VOC dataset.
-Figure~\ref{fig:object_detection_efficiency} illustrates that models pretrained on line drawings consistently outperform color-only models across all training data regimes.
+We also run experiments similar to those shown in Figure 3, but on the object detection task using the PASCAL VOC dataset.
+Figure~\ref{fig:object_detection_efficiency} illustrates that models trained with our structure-first curriculum consistently outperform color-only models across all training data regimes.
 Notably, our Linedrawing→Photo (Ours) model trained with just 90\% of the data achieves an mAP of 56.74, surpassing the Photo Only model trained with the full 100\% dataset, which reaches 56.14.
 This highlights a key advantage of our approach: better performance with less data.
 The performance gap is particularly prominent in the low-data regime—for example, at 10\% training data, our model achieves 22.16 mAP compared to 18.17 for the color-only baseline.
-These findings suggest that pretraining on structure-focused line drawings enables models to extract more efficient and transferable features for object detection, leading to significant gains in data efficiency and generalization.
+These findings suggest that an initial learning phase on structure-focused line drawings enables models to extract more efficient and transferable features for object detection, leading to significant gains in data efficiency and generalization.